antonovmike/fastapi_learning/README.md

 - media_type: specifies the MIME type of the response
 - headers: sets the response headers

+You can also use a descendant class to send plain text **PlainTextResponse**

 ```bash
 pip install fastapi
 pip install "uvicorn[standard]"